 It’s a funny thing being thrust from the predominantly female, arguably more selfish and wholly less social industry of HR to the wonderful world that is construction.

-And aside from me gaining a stone from the endless eating & drinking, and resisting the daily urge to smack my head off a wall every time I see a new acronym in the footer of an email (you all really love an acronym don’t you?), it’s been a fantastic 6 months.
+And aside from me gaining a stone from the endless eating and drinking, and resisting the daily urge to smack my head off a wall every time I see a new acronym in the footer of an email (you all really love an acronym don’t you?), it’s been a fantastic 6 months.

 The sense of welcome and the amiability I felt from my very first day has been absolutely second to none.
 In past industries that I’ve worked in, if you were to enter into a conversation with someone by saying ‘Hello, I’m going to be honest with you, I am very new and not quite sure what I’m doing!’, you’d most likely be met with either a) a condescending monologue designed to make you feel even more unnerved and out of place than you already did or b) absolutely nothing as they would have walked off the second they realised you weren’t going to instantly benefit them.